Precocious Puberty

 Causes

 Puberty is a complex process of brain, body, and hormonal growth.
-In most cases, the cause is not known.
+In most children, the cause of precocious puberty is not known.

-In some cases, PP may be caused by:
+In some children, it may be caused by:

 • Brain tumors